-107. The Committees, and the members that serve on them, are fiduciaries for the Plans because they exercised discretionary authority or control respecting the management of the Plans and disposition of their assets.
-In particular, the Committees have authority or control over the amount and payment of benefits from the Plans' assets by setting the actuarial assumptions the Plans used, and continue to use, to calculate JSA benefits.

-108. ERISA § 404(a)(1), 29 U.S.C. § 1104(a)(1), provides that a fiduciary shall discharge its duties with respect to a plan in accordance with the documents and instruments governing the plan insofar as the plan is consistent with ERISA.
+- 123. The Committees are fiduciaries for the Plans because throughout the Class Period they have been named fiduciaries of the Plans as alleged in ¶ 25 above, and/or exercised discretionary authority or control respecting the management of the Plans, and/or exercised authority or control over the management or disposition of the Plans' assets, and/or have had discretionary authority or discretionary responsibility in the administration of the Plans.
+Among other things, during the Class Period, the Committees have had authority or control over the determination of the amount and payment of benefits from the Plans. - 124.
+Defendant UPS is a fiduciary of the Plans, within the meaning of ERISA Section 3(21)(A), 29 U.S.C. § 1002(21)(A), because it has exercised discretionary authority or control with respect to the management of the Plans, and/or exercised authority or control over management or disposition of Plans' assets, and/or has discretionary authority or discretionary responsibility in the administration of the Plans, including with respect to its duty to appoint and monitor members of the Committees. - 125.
+ERISA § 404(a)(1)(D), 29 U.S.C. § 1104(a)(1)(D) requires Defendant-fiduciaries to discharge their duties with respect to the Plans "in accordance with the documents and instruments governing the plan[s] insofar as such documents and plan instruments are consistent with" ERISA.

-109. The Plans are not consistent with ERISA because they use the 1983 GAM/6%, UP-84/7%, UP-84/8% and 1983 GAM/7% to calculate benefits.
-As a result, the Plans' calculation of JSA benefits are not actuarially equivalent resulting in Participants and beneficiaries illegally forfeiting and losing vested benefits in violation of ERISA.

-110. In following the terms of the Plans, which did not conform with ERISA, the Committees exercised their fiduciary duties and control over the assets of the Plans in breach of their fiduciary duties.

-111. ERISA imposes on fiduciaries that appoint other fiduciaries the duty to monitor the actions of those appointed fiduciaries to ensure compliance with ERISA.
-In allowing the Committees to pay benefits that were not actuarially equivalent in violation of ERISA, UPS breached its fiduciary duty to supervise and monitor the Committees.
+- 126. The Plans are not consistent with ERISA because they use the all-male 1983 GAM/6%, UP-84/7%, and UP-84/8% to calculate benefits.
+As a result, the Plans' calculation of JSA benefits are not actuarially equivalent, resulting in participants and beneficiaries losing vested benefits in violation of ERISA. - 127.
+Here, the Defendants breached their fiduciary duties by following the Plan terms which violate ERISA because they result in Plan participants receiving less than the actuarial equivalent of their vested accrued benefits. - 128.
+ERISA further imposes on fiduciaries that appoint other fiduciaries the duty to monitor the actions of those appointed fiduciaries to ensure compliance with ERISA.
+In allowing the Committees to pay benefits that were not actuarially equivalent in violation of ERISA, Defendant UPS breached its fiduciary duty to supervise and monitor the Committees. - 129.
+As a direct and proximate result of the Defendants' fiduciary breaches, participants in the Plans have lost, and are continuing to lose, tens of millions of dollars in vested accrued pension benefits. - 130.
+Each Defendant is jointly liable for the acts of the other Defendants as co-fiduciary.